jiesico/Spatial-frequency-optical-flow/README.md

 * torchvision=0.7.0
 * cudatoolkit=10.1
 ## Installation
-FusionRAFT requires our LieTorch package to be installed.
+SFRAFT requires our LieTorch package to be installed.
 Please see https://github.com/princeton-vl/lietorch for instructions (requires PyTorch >= 1.6).
-All Cuda kernels required for FusionRAFT will automatically be installed with LieTorch.
+All Cuda kernels required for SFRAFT will automatically be installed with LieTorch.
 ## Download dataset
 * FlyingThings3D
 * KITTI